rsbyrne/fbapi/README.md

 A. Try providing an absolute filepath for your output directory; sometimes this can cause trouble with the *Docker* mount.
 Check your *Facebook* credentials by logging in the usual way.
 Try clearing your *Docker* caches and pulling a fresh image: the command `docker system prune -a` may be helpful.
 Make sure your `fb_pull.sh` script is up to date.
 Make sure the path to your target directory has the appropriate permissions.
 Check that your *Docker* instance is running correctly by trying the command `docker run hello-world`.
 Make sure you are logged in to *DockerHub* by typing `docker login -u <MYUSERNAME> -p <MYPASSWORD>`.

+Q. Should the output path be provided relative to my current working directory, or the script's directory?

+A. You can call the script from any directory!
+In the instructions above, it is suggested to navigate to the script's directory before running it but that is not necessary - this is just for ease of explanation.
+The provided output path can be either absolute or relative to your current working directory.
+(It is however recommended to provide an absolute filepath if possible - this is a little more foolproof.)

 Q. Can I reuse the code?

 A. The code is provided as is, absolutely free of charge, with no strings attached, and no liability retained by the developer.